“Easter eggs” are more than just a holiday tradition. They could also refer to the eggs from an Easter Egger chicken.

 The eggs can be blue, green, olive, cream, or even light pink.
 While not as common, Easter Eggers can also lay duller colors, such as brown eggs.
 These eggs are medium to large in size, depending on the genetics of the hen.

 Like the eggs, the chicks’ appearances greatly vary based on what the parents looked like.
 Some Easter Egger chicks could have unique traits like ear tufts, muffs, beards, or no tail, but those traits aren’t consistent for every chick.

 An adult Easter Egger chicken can be all over the place in terms of looks.
 Araucanas are known for their ear tufts and “rumpless” appearance with no tails.
 So, it’s possible that Easter Eggers will gain these traits, but it’s not guaranteed.

 Adults can have any type of comb of any shape and size.
+A pea comb or single comb are the most common.
 Their wattles are usually red, but their legs can vary in color.
 Their feathers could either be plain or patterned.
 Some common Easter Egger colors include grey, gold, tan, and brown.

 Similar to their eggs and chicks, the appearance of your Easter Egger will greatly vary depending on what their parents looked like.

 Size and Weight